inconsistent-dg/AC-Modding/ACNH/NHSE.md

 ### Importing Save to NHSE

-Open NHSE, and drag your save folder into the NHSE window.
+Open NHSE, and drag your save folder (from `sd:/JKSV/Animal Crossing  New Horizons`) into the NHSE window.
 After a couple seconds, it should load, and you'll be ready to edit!

 (It's better to drag the entire folder rather than just the `main.dat`.)